slogemann1/aerozine/config-doc.md

     ],
     // This determines the query that should be requested at this url.
 The resulting
     // value will be passed on the command line in the following format: query="value".
-    // Note that all characters will be escaped as needed, defaults to null "query": [
+    // Note that all characters will be escaped as needed. **In addition to regular url
-        {
+    // escape codes, ' is escaped as %27 and " as %22**.
+This defaults to null.
-            "display_text": "Enter your architecture", // The text prompt for retrieving the query "private": false // Whether or not the query contains sensitive information }
+    "query": {
-    ],
+        "display_text": "Enter your architecture", // The text prompt for retrieving the query "private": false // Whether or not the query contains sensitive information },
     // An optional parameter to set the mime-type of the content in the case that
     // it should not be able to be inferred (files without extensions).
 If it is
     // null, the type is inferred